ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step03.md

 # Lab: Monitor for Errors

-**Note:** in this lab, we will again make changes directly in `master`.
+**Note:** In this lab, we will again make changes directly in `master`.
 This is OK only because we are all working in with our own repositories and are not a shared remote.
 I will stress once again not to do this in real life.

-In this lab you will
+In this lab you will:

-* change the "about" page to have a big red button that throws an exception
+* Change the "about" page to have a big red button that throws an exception
-* upload sourcemaps to Ionic Pro to provide better output in the error monitoring
+* Upload source maps to Ionic Pro to provide better output in Monitoring
-* deploy the application to your device
+* Deploy the updated application to your device

 ## `about.ts`